telerik/teststudio-docs/docs/knowledge-base/login-issues-telerik-website.md

 ## Description

-When attempting to sign into the Telerik website, several errors may appear in the browser console.
+When attempting to sign into the Telerik website errors may appear in the browser console due to the CloudFlare verification.
 The error in the browser is as follows:

 ```HTML
 Oops!
 We couldn't verify you're human.
 Please try a different browser or contact us for assistance.